Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

 \subsubsection{Geometric average-type options}

-\paragraph{An American geometric average put-type example} In this subsection we test the algorithm in Framework~\ref{algo:general} on the example of pricing an American geometric average put-type option on up to 200 distinguishable stocks in the Black--Scholes model.
+\paragraph{An American geometric average put-type example} In this subsection, we test the algorithm of Framework~\ref{algo:general} on the example of pricing an American geometric average put-type option on up to 200 distinguishable stocks in the Black--Scholes model.
+Moreover, we compare its performance with that of the algorithm introduced in~\cite{BeckerCheriditoJentzen2019}.

 Assume Framework~\ref{algo:examples-setting}, assume that $ d \in \{ 40, 80, 120, \ldots \} $, let $ \beta = ( \beta_1, \ldots, \beta_d ) \in \R^d $, $ \rho, \tilde{\delta}, \tilde{\beta}, \delta_1, \delta_2, \ldots, \delta_d \in \R $, $ r = 0.6 $, $ K = 95 $, $ \tilde{\xi} = 100 $ satisfy for all $ i \in \{ 1, \ldots, d \} $ that $ \beta_i = \min \{ 0.04 \, [ ( i - 1 ) \bmod 40 ], 1.6 - 0.04 \, [ ( i - 1 ) \bmod 40 ] \} $, $ \rho = \frac{1}{d} \| \beta \|_{ \R^d }^2 = \frac{1}{40} \sum_{i=1}^{40} ( \beta_i )^2 = 0.2136 $, $ \delta_i = r - \frac{\rho}{d}\bigl( i - \frac{1}{2} \bigr) - \frac{1}{5\sqrt{d}}$, $ \tilde{\delta} = r - \frac{1}{\sqrt{d}} \sum_{i=1}^{d} ( r - \delta_i ) + \frac{\sqrt{d}-1}{2 d} \| \beta \|_{ \R^d }^2 = r - \frac{\rho}{2} - \frac{1}{5} = 0.2932 $, and $ \tilde{\beta} = \tfrac{1}{\sqrt{d}} \| \beta \|_{ \R^d } = \sqrt{\rho} $, let $ Y \colon [0,T] \times \Omega \to \R $ be an $ \mathscr{F} $-adapted stochastic process with continuous sample paths which satisfies that for all $ t \in [ 0, T ] $ it holds $ \P $-a.s.\ that